-- J. In-process student a student may be considered in-process if: - Within fourteen days after receiving direct personal notification that the certificate of immunization is not up-to-date according to the requirements of the state board of health, the parent or emancipated student submits documentation that the next required immunization has been given and a signed written plan for obtaining the remaining required immunizations.
+- K. In-process student a student may be considered in-process if: - 1.
+Within fourteen days after receiving direct personal notification that the Certificate of Immunization is not up-to-date according to the requirements of the Board of Health, the parent or emancipated student submits documentation that the next required immunization has been given and a signed written plan for obtaining the remaining required immunizations.
 The scheduling of immunizations in the written plan shall follow medically recommended minimum intervals consistent with the ACIP.
-If the student does not fulfill the plan, the student shall be suspended or expelled from school for noncompliance as noted in Section 25-4-907, C.R.S.
-If the next dose is not medically indicated within fourteen days, then the medically approved minimum intervals would apply. - With regard to college or university students as defined in Section I (C), the student must present to the appropriate official of the school either (I) a signed written authorization requesting local health officials to administer required immunizations or (II) a plan for receipt of the required immunization or the next required immunization in a series within either 30 days or the medically approved minimum interval.
+If the student does not fulfill the plan, the student shall be suspended or expelled from school for noncompliance per section 25-4-907, C.R.S.
+If the next dose is not medically indicated within fourteen days, then the medically approved minimum intervals would apply. - 2.
+College or university students, as defined in section I (C), present to the appropriate school official either (I) a signed written authorization requesting local health officials to administer required immunizations or (II) a plan for receipt of the required immunization or the next required immunization in a series within either 30 days or the medically approved minimum interval.
 If this does not occur, the college or university student will not be allowed to enroll, remain enrolled, or audit for the current term or session.
-Such written authorizations and plans must be signed by one parent or guardian or the emancipated student or the student eighteen years of age or older. - K. Parent the person or persons with parental or decision-making responsibilities for a child. - L. Practitioner a duly licensed physician, advanced practice nurse, or other person who is permitted and otherwise qualified to administer vaccines under the laws of this state. - M. School all child care facilities licensed by the Colorado Department of Human Services including: child care centers, school-age child care center, preschools, day camps, resident camps, day treatment centers, family child care homes, foster care homes, and head start programs; public, private, or parochial kindergarten, elementary or secondary schools through grade twelve, or a college or university.
-Schools do not include a public services short-term child care facility as defined in Section 26-6-102(30), C.R.S., a guest child care facility as defined in Section 26-6-102(16), C.R.S., a ski school as defined in Section 26-6-103.5 (6), C.R.S., or college or university classes which are: offered off-campus; offered to nontraditional adult students as defined by the governing board of the institution; offered at colleges or universities which do not have residence hall facilities, or; online only. - N. School health authority an individual working for or on behalf of the child care facility or school who is knowledgeable about childcare/school immunizations. - O. School official the school's chief executive officer or any person designated by him/her as his/her representative. - P. Student any person enrolled in a Colorado school as defined in Section I (M), except: - a child who enrolls and attends a licensed child care center, as defined in section 26-6-102(5), C.R.S., which is located at a ski area, for up to fifteen days or less in a fifteenconsecutive-day period, no more than twice in a calendar year, with each fifteenconsecutive-day period separated by at least sixty days, and - 2. college and university students as defined in Section I (C).
+Such written authorizations and plans must be signed by one parent or guardian or the emancipated student or the student 18 years of age or older. - L. Parent the person or persons with parental or decision-making responsibilities for a child. - M. Practitioner a duly licensed physician, advanced practice nurse, or other person who is permitted and otherwise qualified to administer vaccines under Colorado law. - N. School all child care facilities licensed by the Colorado Department of Human Services including: child care centers, school-age child care center, preschools, day camps, resident camps, day treatment centers, family child care homes, foster care homes, and head start programs; public, private, or parochial kindergarten, elementary or secondary schools through grade twelve, or a college or university.
+Schools do not include a public services short-term child care facility as defined in section 26-6-102(30), C.R.S., a guest child care facility as defined in section 26-6-102(16), C.R.S., a ski school as defined in section 26-6-103.5 (6), C.R.S., or college or university classes which are: offered off-campus; offered to nontraditional adult students as defined by the governing board of the institution; offered at colleges or universities which do not have residence hall facilities, or; online only. - O. School health authority an individual working for or on behalf of the child care facility or school who is knowledgeable about child care/school immunizations. - P. School official the school's chief executive officer or any person designated by him/her as his/her representative. - Q. Student any person enrolled in a Colorado school as defined in section I (M), except: - a child who enrolls and attends a licensed child care center, as defined in section 26-6-102(5), C.R.S., which is located at a ski area, for up to fifteen days or less in a fifteen-consecutive-day period, no more than twice in a calendar year, with each fifteen-consecutive-day period separated by at least sixty days, and - 2. college and university students as defined in section I (C). - R. Titer laboratory test that measures the presence and amount of antibodies in blood.
+Antibody titers can be used to show that a person is immune to some diseases.